Your bedtime impacts heart health. Here’s why going to sleep at 10 p.m. may save your life - NewsBreak

 “The body has a 24-hour internal clock, called circadian rhythm, that helps regulate physical and mental functioning,” says study author Dr. David Plans from the University of Exeter in a media release .
 “While we cannot conclude causation from our study, the results suggest that early or late bedtimes may be more likely to disrupt the body clock, with adverse consequences for cardiovascular health.”

 Study authors add that there has been plenty of research into the link between how long people sleep and the impact it has on their hearts.
-However, the relationship between bedtimes and heart disease has remained unclear.No link found between exercise, arthritis in the knee
+However, the relationship between bedtimes and heart disease has remained unclear.No link found between exercise and developing arthritis in the knee

 Researchers studied over 88,000 participants from the UK Biobank, recruited between 2006 and 2010.
 These individuals ranged between 43 and 79 years old, with nearly 60 percent being women.
 The team collected data on their sleep habits through wrist monitors for seven days and gathered information on each person’s health history and lifestyle habits through a questionnaire.